uw-it-edm/performance-test-scripts/README.md

 `run-config.yml` runs a all CRUD actions on content-api.
 1. `cd content-api-crud`
 2. Create `system.properties` file and provide the keystore path and password (see `system.properties.example`)
-3. Execute `bzt` and override the corresponding values for host, path, headers, profile.
+3. Execute `bzt ./run-config.yml` and override the corresponding values for host, path, headers, profile.
 Adding `-report` generates a temporary online report.
 ```
     bzt ./run-config.yml